LS7710/Custom-Reconnaissance-Tool/README.md

 # Custom Reconnaissance Tool

-This is a quick and simple, single command reconissance tool meant to be used through the CLI to quickly gather a handful of commonly used information from a website by pentesters and security analysts
+This is a quick and simple, single-command reconissance tool meant to be used through the CLI to quickly gather a handful of commonly used information from a website by pentesters and security analysts

 ---